abdejohan/abdejohan/README.md

 # 🚀 Fullstack JS/TS Developer from Stockholm, Sweden

-A passionate Fullstack developer with a knack for building for mobile applications.
+A passionate Fullstack developer with a knack for building mobile applications.

 Don't hesitate to reach out if you have any questions or want to collaborate on something awesome!